 Anne Boleyn's Book

 2. The French songbook at hand came into her possession by unknown means, but bears her name in the inscription

-3. The codex contains 42 compositions from 13 composers with decorative red and blue medallions
+3. The codex contains 54 compositions from at least 13 composers with decorative red and blue medallions

+Anne Boleyn's Book